 The Department of Communication Sciences and Disorders offers an innovative professional program leading to the Master's degree.
 The full-time program spans two years: four academic-year semesters (two fall, two spring), a summer session between years 1 and 2, and one or two J-terms (January Term).
 During year 1, students will engage in clinical work that directly and simultaneously corresponds to course work.
 During year 2, students will participate in an on-campus diagnostic clinic as well as complete two externships.
 Upon completion of the degree, graduates are prepared to practice clinically in a range of employment settings, including schools, hospitals, rehabilitation centers, private practice and early intervention centers.

 The field of speech-language pathology is broad and increasingly broadening as the profession takes a lead role in emerging clinical problem areas.
 Accordingly, there is a growing interest in specialization within the field.
-The UNH Communication Sciences and Disorders Master's Degree program offers students the opportunity to pursue one of four options that best suits their career goals.
-During their graduate studies students complete a combination of core, required and elective courses according to their selected option:
+The UNH Communication Sciences and Disorders Master's Degree program offers students the opportunity to pursue concentrations that best suit their career goals.
+During their graduate studies students complete a combination of core, required and elective courses.

 The master's degree education program in speech-language pathology at the University of New Hampshire is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850; 800.498.2071 or 301.296.5700.